Mike Buresh is chief meteorologist at Action News Jax.

 On her days off, Alicia enjoys yoga, reading, traveling, hanging out with her friends and visiting her family in Tampa, Ormond Beach, and Fort Myers.
 She's also a huge foodie and is always up for trying new things.

-Christy Turner joined the Action News Jax team as a reporter in May 2017.
+Christy joined the Action News Jax team as a reporter in May 2017.

-Prior to that, Turner spent two years at WOKV News 104.5 in Jacksonville.
+Prior to that, Christy spent two years at 104.5 WOKV in Jacksonville.
 After six months as a reporter at WOKV, Christy was promoted to anchor for Jacksonville’s Morning News.
 WOKV has been recognized by the Associated Press as the most honored radio news team in Florida.

-Born and raised in Orlando, Christy attended college at Northwestern University where she earned a scholarship to play Division 1 women’s lacrosse.
-While at Northwestern, Christy was named Captain and helped lead her team to two national championships.
+Born and raised in Orlando, Christy attended college at Northwestern University where she earned a scholarship to play Division 1 Women’s Lacrosse.
+Christy was named a two-time Captain for the women’s lacrosse team and helped lead her team to two national championships in 2011 and 2012.

 She graduated in June 2014 with a degree in Journalism.

-When she’s not out covering stories, Christy enjoys watching or playing sports, playing Call of Duty and spending time with loved ones.
+When she’s not out covering stories, Christy enjoys spending time with her loved ones, going to the beach, watching or playing sports, and working out.

 If you have a story idea, you can email Christy at email@example.com.